 - Unavailability of inclusive test bed at times

 - Lack of proper flow of business information

-- Existence of many ambiguous software requirements
+- Existence of several ambiguous software requirements

-- Certain testing strategies used are time consuming
+- Certain testing strategies used are time-consuming

 Types of ETL Testing

-ETL testing can be performed either manually, or by using tools like Informatica, QuerySurge etc. However, much of the ETL testing is done by SQL scripting or eyeballing of data on spreadsheets.
-The usage of automated testing tools ensures that only trusted data will be delivered in your production system.
+ETL testing can be performed manually or using tools like Informatica, QuerySurge, etc. However, much of the ETL testing is done by SQL scripting or eyeballing data on spreadsheets.
+Automated testing tools ensure that only trusted data will be delivered to your production system.
 The types of testing that can be achieved with ETL tools include unit, functional, regression, continuous integration, operational monitoring, and more.